dyno-might/dyno-might.github.io/_posts/2025-06-30-scribbles.md

 ---

-[AI 2027](https://ai-2027.com/) forecasts true AGI could plausibly arrive as early as 2027.
+[AI 2027](https://ai-2027.com/) forecasts that AGI could plausibly arrive as early as 2027.
 I recently spent some time looking at both the [timelines forecast](https://ai-2027.com/research/timelines-forecast) and some critiques \[[1](https://thezvi.wordpress.com/2025/04/08/ai-2027-responses/), [2](https://secondthoughts.ai/p/ai-2027), [3](https://titotal.substack.com/p/a-deep-critique-of-ai-2027s-bad-timeline)\].

-Initially, I was interested in technical aspects of the forecast.
+Initially, I was interested in technical issues.
 What's the best super-exponential curve?
 How much probability should it have?
 But I found myself drawn to a more basic question.
 Namely, how much value is the math really contributing?

-This provides an excuse for a general rant I've long wanted to make.
+This provides an excuse for a general rant.
 Say you want to forecast something.
-It could be when your hair will go gray, or if Taiwan will be self-governing in 2050, whatever.
+It could be when your hair will go gray or if Taiwan will be self-governing in 2050.
+Whatever.
 Here's one way to do it:

 1. Think hard.
 2. Make up some numbers.

 Don't laugh—that's the classic method.
 Alternatively, you could use math:

 1. Think hard.
 2. Make up a formal model / math / simulation.